thaemes/CoMarkable/README.md

 ## To do

-- [ ] Include sender information in stroke events to prevent infinite-loop stroke copying
+- [ ] Include sender information in stroke events to prevent infinite-loop stroke copying OR
+- [ ] Create second Wacom device to prevent infinite-loop and glitches
 - [ ] RM2 support
 - [ ] Write server program to support >2 devices and ease set up